Cancer myth: Toothpaste, shampoo, body wash and cancer

-Toothpaste, soap, shampoos, bath products and moisturisers often contain the chemicals sodium lauryl sulfate and sodium laureth sulfate.
+Toothpaste, soap, shampoos, bath products and moisturisers often contain the chemicals sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).
 These two chemicals are very closely related.

-The claim that sodium lauryl sulfate and sodium laureth sulfate cause cancer has been propagated by emails and internet websites.
+The claim that sodium lauryl sulfate and sodium laureth sulfate cause cancer has been spread by emails and websites.
 The suggestion usually is that they are harsh chemicals used to clean garage floors, and are carcinogenic (cancer causing) when used to clean skin.
-This is often exploited by 'natural products' businesses to convince consumers to buy their products.
+This claim is sometimes made by manufacturers of natural products to convince consumers to buy their products.